KunalRelia/kunalrelia.github.io/DRU.md

 At a high level, Phase Two of DRU extended the DiRe committee paper [1] from two perspectives: fairness [2] and theoretical [3].
 The former aimed to showcase the systematic unfairness that may be caused by a diverse and representative outcome, and the latter aimed to study the existence of DiRe outcomes and its corresponding complexity (read: is finding a diverse *and* representative outcome (of a certain size) PPAD( or PPA)-complete (under certain realistic assumptions)?).
 Moreover, an interesting consequence of the latter aim was the establishment of an equivalence between DiRe Committees and the vertex cover problem.

 #### 1.3 Phase Three - A Result
-Having established the relationship between DiRe Committees and the vertex cover problem in Phase Two, DRU now evolves towards exploiting this relationship to overcome barriers that delay our progress in reaching the goal of finding DiRe committees and broadly, reducing inequality.
+Having established the relationship between DiRe Committees and the vertex cover problem in Phase Two, DRU evolves towards exploiting this relationship to overcome barriers that delay our progress in reaching the goal of finding DiRe committees and broadly, reducing inequality.

 Specifically, what sort of barriers are we talking about?
 How can we overcome such barriers?
 Does a solution here have an impact on domains not related to reducing inequality?
-The upcoming release [4] tries to answer these and more such questions.
+The **new** release [4] answers these and more such questions.

 #### 1.4 Future Plan

 **Phase ZERO - The Origin**:
-While the work on Phase Three nears its completion, DRU's fourth phase, being labeled as Phase ZERO, is already in the pipeline.
+Even before the work on Phase Three neared its completion, DRU's fourth phase, being labeled as Phase ZERO, was already in the pipeline.
 Releasing the papers in the previous phases, especially Phase 3, was like putting cart before the horse.
 This means that Phase ZERO, a prequel, will propose a theory (with potentially some empirical backing, if needed) that highlights the reasons why DRU exists.
 Stay tuned for updates on this Big Bang of DRU!

 ---
 ## 2. Releases